pclubiitk/Pingala-Timetable-Extension/README.md

 ## Contribute

 We welcome contributions from the community to improve and expand the Class Hai Bhai!
 Chrome Extension.
-If you're a developer and would like to contribute, please fork our repository on GitHub and submit pull requests.
+If you're a developer and would like to contribute, please fork our repository on GitHub and submit pull requests, here is a [contribution guide](/Contribute.md) to get started and [resources](/Resource.md) for getting started with development of browser extensions.